mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Here you are," she said, tossing two of the largest ones to him.
 He chomped down on them, splashing droplets of a sweet white liquid in a circle around his mouth, and the sweet aroma of fresh pohua and not-so-fresh saffa breath filled their noses.
 She took his eating time to find something that she and Linyu could eat, but everything else had seemed to be wilting under the low-light.

   "Our grain stores are practically empty from ration sharing.
 I guess we'll have to get something to eat in town," she told a disappointed Linyu.
+The quicker we ride out there, the quicker we get to eat.

-  She fetched the thick linen riding cloth from the stable and wrapped securely around Laen-Lean's back and chest.
+  She led them to the stable where she fetched a thick linen riding cloth and wrapped securely around Laen-Lean's back and chest.
 Once he had finished with his breakfast, he hummed in satisfaction as he sniffed around for scraps that might have fallen between his teeth.

-  With a firm grab of his neck hair, she hopped onto his back and settled herself in.
+  "Here," she said to Linyu, stooping to fetch a small mycoleather travel bag.
+"Keep this with you.
+It's waterproof and keeps its shape well so it's great for storing food.

-  Holding her arms out to Linyu, she said, "Come on, I'll pull you up," and with a pull she lifted hae up to sit in front of her.
+  With a firm grab of his neck hair, she hopped onto Laen's back and settled herself in.
+Then, holding her arms out to Linyu, she said, "Come on, I'll pull you up," and with a firm grip she lifted hae up to sit in front of her.

   "Alright, Laen-Laen.
 Let's take a steady trip to the station."